PoisotLab/ms_network_prediction/manuscript.md

 [@Kefi2019AdvOur; @Gravel2016StaCom].
-Recent approaches such as structural stability [@Saavedra2017StrApp; @Ferrera2016EffCom] allow to think of network feasibility in rigorous mathematical terms, which may end up as usable parameters to penalize network predictions.
+Recent approaches such as structural stability [@Saavedra2017StrApp; @Ferrera2016EffCom] allow to think of network feasibility in rigorous mathematical terms, which may end up as usable parameters to penalise network predictions.

 ### What taxonomic scales are suitable for the prediction of species interactions?